willkee/willkee/README.md

 </div>

-I'm a software engineer finishing up my studies at App Academy.
+I'm a software engineer and recent graduate from App Academy.
 I'm passionate about building applications from code and solving problems or bugs as I go.

 Technologies I use: